Pennsylvania Fly Fishing 4 min read

 Fly fishing the Youghiogheny River in Pennsylvania

-Youghiogheny River is a 134 mile long tailwater tributary of the Monongahela River in West Virginia, Maryland, and Pennsylvania.
-The word “Youghiogheny” comes from a Lenape word, meaning “a stream flowing in a contrary direction.”
+The Youghiogheny River is a 134-mile tailwater tributary of the Monongahela River in West Virginia, Maryland, and Pennsylvania.
+The word “Youghiogheny” comes from a Lenape word meaning “a stream flowing in a contrary direction.”
 It rises in Preston County, West Virginia.
 The river enters Pennsylvania between Fayette and Somerset counties.
 It flows northwest through Chestnut Ridge and past Connellsville, joining the Monongahela River at McKeesport.

-The River suffered after a spill injected mine acid into the waters, although, thankfully, the fishery recovered quickly, with the aquatic insect hatch and trout population both bouncing back nicely.
+The River suffered after a spill injected mine acid into the waters, although thankfully, the fishery recovered quickly.
+The aquatic insect hatchery and trout population both bounced back nicely.
 The stream now has an excellent aquatic insect population.

-The temperature of the Creek remains cool throughout the year, so you can catch sizable trout all year round, although downstream gets too warm for good fly fishing in the summer.
-The state stocks the River with rainbow and brown trout, and you can find wild brown and brook trout here as well.
+The creek’s temperature remains cool throughout the year, so you can catch sizable trout all year round, although downstream gets too warm for good fly fishing in the summer.
+The state stocks the River with rainbow and brown trout, and you can also find wild brown and brook trout here.

-You can wade in some areas of Youghiogheny River, but you should be careful to avoid the rough water sections.
+You can wade in some areas of Youghiogheny River, but you should avoid the rough water sections.
 The best way to take on the stream is with a drift boat.

 Youghiogheny River Map and Fishing Access Sites